vmware/terraform-provider-vra/README.md

 ## Prerequisites

-To get the vRA plugin up and running you need the following things.
+To get the cas plugin up and running you need the following things.
 * [Terraform 0.9 or above](https://www.terraform.io/downloads.html)
 * [Go Language 1.11 or above](https://golang.org/dl/)